aidenlab/straw/README.md

 Usage: `straw <NONE/VC/VC_SQRT/KR> <hicFile> <chr1>[:x1:x2] <chr2>[:y1:y2] <BP/FRAG> <binsize> `

+Users have also reported needing this flag: -std=c++11
 ## R
 Straw is compatible with R via the Rcpp library.
 Usage is very similar to the above.
 Future versions might use a different signature to call the function.